PaperRater is a start-up company offering grammar and plagiarism checking services.

 PaperRater checks for plagiarism using the search indexes of Google and Bing, the two most popular search engines on the planet.

 A PaperRater representative told me that they are able to pull from “the entire searchable internet.”

 That sounds promising on the surface.
 However, as you’ll see down below, it doesn’t necessarily mean their accuracy is very good.

 PaperRater offers customer support Monday through Friday from 9 a.m. to 5 p.m.

 I sent an email asking questions about their database.
 I received an answer within the hour.
 It was a great response time.

 It’s not a fantastic reply, but they did answer my question, and did so in a quick and efficient manner.
 So it’s enough to get into the pros section here.

-Our hands on test of PaperRater showed less than average accuracy in reporting on our sample articles.
+Our hands-on test of PaperRater showed less than the average accuracy in reporting on our sample articles.
 Its languages, device support, and reporting features all left me wanting.